vbmacher/cup-maven-plugin/README.md

 - `java-cup`; repackaged `java-cup-11b.jar` as Maven artifact
 - `java-cup-runtime`; repackaged `java-cup-11b-runtime.jar` as Maven artifact

+NOTE: This is not an "official" plug-in, it was developed without any communication with original
+      CUP authors.

 ## Copyright

 Java CUP Maven plug-in + repackaged jars projects: (c) Copyright 2012-2016, Peter Jakubčo